 This study aimed to evaluate the literature regarding the effectiveness of NAM in patients with UCL/P, compared to those who did not undergo NAM therapy.
-The main issues in the assessment of the articles were the objectives, instruments, and short- term and long-term effects of this technique on patients with UCL/P. This study also addressed the prospect of this approach.
-We focused on answering the following questions:
+The main issues in the assessment of the articles were the objectives, instruments, and short- and long-term effects of this technique on UCL/P patients.
+This study also addressed the prospect of this approach.
+We were focused to answer the following questions:

-Does NAM therapy before primary repair surgeries have positive outcomes in UCL/P patients compared to those with no experience of this approach?

-Does NAM therapy have better outcomes in UCL/P patients compared to other instruments?
+- 1. Does NAM therapy prior to primary repair surgeries have positive outcomes in UCLP patients, compared to those with no experience of this approach? - 2.
+Does NAM therapy have better outcomes in UCLP patients, compared to other instruments?